h5bp/server-configs-apache/.github/CONTRIBUTING.md

 <a name="pull-requests"></a>
 ## Pull requests

-Good pull requests - patches, improvements, new features - are a fantastic help, but they should remain focused in scope and avoid containing unrelated commits.
+Good pull requests - patches, improvements, new features - are a fantastic help.
+They should remain focused in scope and avoid containing unrelated commits.

 **Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code), otherwise you risk spending a lot of